fangkui0719/ISU_CSIE_LoRaWAN/README.md

 - Thesis  : The Improvement of Adaptive Data Rate Algorithm for LoRaWAN

-- Student : Fang-Kuei Chiu
+- Student : Fang-Kuei Chiu ( I-Shou University, Taiwan. )

-- Advisor : Dr. Guan-Hsiung Liaw
+- Advisor : Dr. Guan-Hsiung Liaw ( I-Shou University, Taiwan. )

 - In this thesis, the variants (EXPLoRaMultiBS1, EXPLoRaMultiBS2, EXPLoRaMultiBS3, EXPLoRaMultiBS4) are modified based on EXPLoRa-AT and EXPLoRa-TS from reference [33] and [34].